grantmcdade/JavaScript/README.md

 ### JavaScript

-This is a project for working on the [HackerRank](https://www.hackerrank.com) problems.
+This is a project for working on the [HackerRank](https://www.hackerrank.com) problems in VSCode with TypeScript.